devanshds/OpenGL-cpp/README.md

 GLEW 2.1 32 bit
 GLFW 3.3.2

 My opinion on GLSL(shading language)?
-Not fun.
+Complex and not so fun.